Human resource management: Birth and development of the discipline

 while workforce-management specialists continued to expand their influence within organizations.
-In the US, the phrase "industrial and labor relations" came into use to refer specifically to issues concerning collective representation, and many companies began referring to the proto-HR profession as "personnel administration".
+In the U.S., the phrase "industrial and labor relations" came into use to refer specifically to issues concerning collective representation, and companies began referring to the proto-HR profession as "personnel administration."

 Many current HR practices originated with the needs of companies in the 1950s to develop and retain talent.

 In the late 20th century, advances in transportation and communications greatly facilitated workforce mobility and collaboration.
 Corporations began viewing employees as assets.
-"Human resources management" consequently, became the dominant term for the function—the ASPA even changing its name to the Society for Human Resource Management (SHRM) in 1998.
+"Human resource management" consequently became the dominant term for the function, with the ASPA even changing its name to the Society for Human Resource Management (SHRM) in 1998.